sandoche/NaivecoinStake-Proof-of-Stake-Website/index.md

 layout: blog
 ---

-Naivecoin Stake is a tutorial to build from scratch a cryptocurrency using the Proof of Stake consensus.

 Most of this amazing work has been done by [Lauri Hartikka](https://lhartikk.github.io/), find the original tutorial here: [https://lhartikk.github.io](https://lhartikk.github.io) 👏